What is the Optimization Overview page?

 Prediction Accuracy can be low due to:

-- Approaching optimal state (when campaigns perform similarly, small changes can have big impacts)
+- Approaching optimal state — When campaigns perform similarly, small changes can have large impacts.

 Why is Adoption 100% when I increased the budget more than recommended?